Royal West of England Academy, Bristol

 What I'm doing a lot of the time when I paint is to wonder what kind of veil people are looking through at my work.
 That veil is the knowledge the audience brings to the picture and what I try to slide in front of them before they see it."

-Click this link for the full interview, which we also transcribed and edited.
+Click this link for the full interview.